danucalovj/Webshrinker-API/README.md

 This API captures a screenshot of what a particular website looks like in a browser window.
 The response return a URL (image) for the screenshot.

+Here's an example of a screenshot captured with this API (...this Github page):

 ### Example
 IMPORTANT: Image size must be passed to the GetScreenshot function.
 The following image sizes/inputs are supported per the official documentation: